 The story of Job is of great benefit to all who have and will suffer in this life.
 In the first chapter, God describes Job as a man who feared Him and who shunned evil.
 God also declared that there is no one on earth like him, and that Job was blameless and upright.
 Job was blessed with wealth and ten children.
 Then, as God allowed, the day came when Satan enters the scene.
 “One day the angels came to present themselves before the Lord, and Satan also came with them.”
-(Job 1:6) In the Bible Satan is revealed as “an angel of light” to deceive and to tempt us.
-(2 Corin 11:14) With absolute clarity in the first chapter of Job, Satan himself, the fallen angel, a real being, shows up.
+(1:6) In the Bible Satan is revealed as “an angel of light” to deceive and to tempt us.
+(2 Corin 11:14)

-Job’s wife in her despair encouraged “curse God and die”.
-While Job’s four friends stuck with him through his painful trials, his friends kept still for seven days.
-Each friend somehow suspected that sin was the cause of all the tragedy in Job’s life.
+Job’s wife in her despair encouraged; “curse God and die”.
+While Job’s four friends stuck with him through his painful trials, each friend somehow suspected that sin was the cause of all the tragedy in Job’s life.

-Through all the tests, even though Job was miserable, he did not curse God, but in his transparent prayers, Job cursed the day he was born.
+Through all the tests, even though Job was miserable, he did not curse God.
+He did however curse the day he was born.
 “As you know, we count as blessed those who have persevered.
 You have heard of Job’s perseverance and have seen what the Lord finally brought about.
 The Lord is full of compassion and mercy.”
 (James 5:11) In the end of all his suffering Job proclaimed “I know my Redeemer lives, and that in the end he will stand upon the earth.
 And after my skin has been destroyed, yet in my flesh I will see God.”
-(Job 19:25) Victory comes is ours as we apply God’s Word with the gift of faith in Jesus Christ as our Lord.
+(19:25).
+As we experience favor in this life, like Job, let attest that it was through our trust in God.

 LESSON: The righteous do suffer, but not alone.